 — Larry Hryb (@majornelson) January 31, 2019

 To do this, view your captures through the mobile app and hit the Share symbol (a box with an arrow coming from it) directly underneath the capture you wish to share.
 You’ll then see the option to share it to the network of your choice or save it.
-The privacy settings on your phone and Microsoft account might need to be changed for the app to have proper permissions.
+Keep in mind that you may need to adjust the privacy settings on your Microsoft account or phone to be able to share your captures.

 - How to stream on Twitch from a PC, Mac, PlayStation 4, or Xbox One

 - How to take a screenshot with your Nintendo Switch